Sociólogo - Escritor

 In this programme, the trainers are recruited according to national criteria, but with a measure of autonomy given to AIDESEP and ISPL.
 The teachers are not necessarily indigenous and their training is multidisciplinary: education, history, anthropology, linguistics, mathematics, agronomy, fine arts and physical education.
 However, care is taken to ensure that the recruited teachers identify with and follow the objectives of the programme.

 For the students of a particular indigenous group to access the programme, the group must be a member of a federation affiliated with AIDESEP.
 The regional federations have two tasks: elect the elders or indigenous specialists, one for each language and culture per ethnic group, and organize the entrance exam of the students.
-The indigenous communities of each federation choose their candidates according to the interest they have shown for their society and their language.
-They are kept informed of the students’ progress and of any problems of discipline.
+The indigenous communities of each federation choose their candidates according to the interest they have shown in their society and their language.
+They are kept informed of the student’s progress and of any problems of discipline.
 The students commit themselves, in writing, to work within their region and for their community at the end of the training (Rougemont, 2005).

 This training programme associates traditional and Western education, without using a single system and opposing ‘traditional’ and ‘modern’ education.
 It is not considered enough to just translate Western culture into two languages, but learning Spanish as a second language is encouraged.
 This type of education is associated with local ecology and with the local socio-economic, political and cultural realities (AIDESEP/ISPL/PFMB, 1988).
 XX QUESTION A JM: 1988 OU 1998?